 Along with the creation of new parks and riverside entertainment, there are immense shopping malls, modern hotels, and a breathtaking skyline.

-All this sits in and around historical gems with whispers of Singapore’s colonial past.
+All this sits around historical gems with whispers of Singapore’s colonial past.
 Throughout the city, you will find a fusion of Asian and European cultures, attitudes, and traditions.

 Four countries, one outstanding cruise vacation

 For this spectacular cruise package that includes Singapore, Thailand, Vietnam, and Hong Kong, we vote for Celebrity Cruises.
-On board, for example, the elegant Celebrity Solstice, they have one of the best cruise itineraries in this region.
+On board, for example, the elegant Celebrity Solstice has one of the best cruise itineraries in this region.

 You’ll experience the four countries of Singapore, Thailand, Vietnam, and Hong Kong, all in one vacation.
 And without any of the hassles of taking flights between each destination.

 After all, that’s what we love about cruise holidays.

 Cruise Package Singapore, Thailand, Vietnam, and Hong Kong with Celebrity Cruises